jeffreybiles/phoenix-tutorial-website/lib/book/book-combined.md

 The string usage above is simple but allows us to demonstrate two important facets of how Elixir works.

 First, when we call `split` and `upcase`, we're not changing the original phrase.
 Instead, we're creating a new copy of the phrase, which can be assigned to a variable (such as `upcase_phrase`).
 The original string is "immutable"--that is, it cannot be changed (although a new immutable value could be assigned to the variable `phrase`).
-We'll go over immutability in more detail in chapter 5 of this section.
+We'll go over immutability in more detail in chapter 1.5.

 Second, instead of calling a function which is stored on the string itself (`phrase.split(" ")`) we take our function and apply it to the string (`String.split(phrase, " ")`).
 This may seem like a trivial difference, but in fact it is vital to understanding the functional nature of Elixir.